turniphead/instrumental_take_home/README.md

 import event_counter

-# initialize an event counter with a maximum lookback timespan of 5 minutes.
+# instantiate an event counter with a maximum lookback timespan of 5 minutes.
 counter = event_counter.EventCounter(300)

 # record an event using the current timestamp